What is an Ungrounded Conductor? Hot Wires Explained

 Grounded Conductor (Neutral)

 The grounded conductor, commonly called the neutral, serves as the return path for current in a typical AC circuit.
 Its primary purpose is to complete the circuit.
 As its name implies, it is intentionally connected to earth (ground) at the service equipment or source.
 This connection stabilizes the system voltage.
-NEC Article 200 provides explicit rules for the use and identification of the grounded conductor, most notably requiring it to be white or gray.
+NEC Article 200 provides the identification and use rules for the grounded conductor (see the NEC for the required markings and identification methods).

 Equipment Grounding Conductor (EGC)